Inventors Lab . . . A Word About Patents

 - Conserves much needed cash for development of the product rather than legal fees.

 - Avoids telling the world what you are doing until you have done it.
-An often misunderstood piece of info about patents: when you file a patent, you are effectively telling the world your idea, because the application will be published publicly whether the patent is granted or not.
+An often misunderstood piece of info about patents: When you file a patent application, you are effectively telling the world your idea, because the application will be published publicly whether the patent is granted or not.

 - Applying for a patent too early can constrain your development.
 I’ve seen many projects where the inventor filed a patent application very early, then by the time the product was developed several things had changed — enough that they had to file a CIP case to cover the new improvements.
-That is good in some ways, but can be very expensive.
+That is good in some ways (by giving overall broader coverage), but can be very expensive.

 - Consider other options to buy you time — like provisional patents.
-Provisionals are not the answer to everything, because they have their own hiccups and a very dangerous 1 year fuse, but in some cases, they can buy time needed for development.
+Provisionals are not the answer to everything, because they have their own hiccups and a very dangerous 1 year fuse, but in some cases, they can buy the time needed for development.
+Please consider these hiccups very carefully before diving into Provisional Patents.
+You can lose all rights to your invention if you violate the time conditions.

-- Check things out carefully, then make decisions based on sound reasoning – not fear – and don’t let your spouse or some over anxious attorney talk you into doing an application too early, or for the wrong reasons.
+- Check things out carefully, then make decisions based on sound reasoning – not fear – and don’t let your spouse or some over-anxious attorney talk you into doing an application too early, or for the wrong reasons.
+Use trusted friends and industry professionals to help make these decisions.

 Note About Timing: